 This message often appears with "Timer is off in sequence level n where it is used," but is not quite the same.
-That message refers to a particular sequence level, but this message is a general warning that the timer has not been set to Start in any level.
+Instead of referring to a particular sequence level, but this message is a general warning that the timer has not been set to Start in any level.

-$\Box$ Start the timer in one of the levels before where it is used.
+$\hfill\square$ Start the timer in one of the levels before it is used.